What are the Types of Legislation?

 Supreme Legislation

-This type of legislation is created by the sovereign authority of the State.
+The legislation is enacted by the sovereign power of the State.
 It remains unaffected by any other legislative authority and cannot be repealed or annulled.
 It is commonly referred to as Primary legislation, which consists of Acts of Parliament or Statutes.
 Take Pakistan and India as an example, where the Parliament holds the highest legislative authority.

 Subordinate Legislation

-It is commonly referred to as delegated legislation.
-This type of legislation encompasses laws enacted by a different governing body than the Supreme Legislator.
-The authority to create delegated legislation is granted by the Supreme Legislator to the Subordinate Legislator, who must operate within the boundaries established by the former.
 It has the potential to be changed or revoked by the sovereign authority.
 It’s worth mentioning that the Constitution does not explicitly allow Parliament to delegate its powers, but it also doesn’t explicitly prohibit it.
-It is commonly referred to as Secondary legislation – Statutory Instruments (SIs, which are often known as Codes, Orders, Regulations, and Rules).
-There are typically five types of subordinate legislation.
+It is commonly referred to as Secondary legislation – Statutory Instruments (SIs, sometimes referred to as Codes, Orders, Regulations, and Rules).
+There are generally five categories of subordinate legislation.
 Here are the following:

 Colonial Legislation